jamwise/ghostHunter/README.md

 <a name="f3" href="#r3">[3]</a> There is another copy of the module in `dist` called `jquery.ghosthunter.use-require.js`.
 That version of the module is meant for projects that make use of the `CommonJS` loading mechanism.
 If you are not using `CommonJS`, you can ignore this version of the module.

 <a name="f4" href="#r4">[4]</a> Features requiring deeper control would include fuzzy searches by [Levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), or support for [non-English languages](https://lunrjs.com/guides/language_support.html) in `lunr.js`, for example.

+<a name="f5" href="#r5">[5]</a> The example given in the text assumes
+search-as-you-type mode.
+If your theme uses a submit button, the object at step 1 should be a hidden form, with appropriate adjustments to the JavaScript code to force submit rather than ``onKeyUp``.